 The story goes that this was a song marked out by Island Records as the "perfect debut single" for the group.
 They were apparently not in agreement and, not unreasonably, wanted to have their own song 'Typical Girls' on the A-side.
 'I Heard it Through the Grapevine' may be my own personal favourite of theirs but I'm still glad they got their way on that one, as it seems to signify the creative control they had and I suspect they wouldn't have been the band they were or gained the place in history they hold without that.
 Okay, so the single only peaked at number 60 in the charts here but that just means the brilliant B-side gets to remain an at least partially hidden gem rather than an overplayed mainstream hit.
 (Being sampled by Pizzicato Five and referenced by The Gossip doesn't kill the kudos but is arguably not quite enough to end the track's relative obscurity in comparison to some of its contemporaries that reached the top 10.)

 I'd say it's one of the best cover versions of all time.

-YouTube description: Static picture of We do 'em OUR Way compliation with a coloured haired punk Mona Lisa on the cover and featuring Sex Pistol, The Stranglers, Hollywood Brats, The Slits, The Flying Lizards and Devo.
+YouTube description: Static picture of We do 'em OUR Way compliation with a coloured haired punk Mona Lisa on the cover.
+(Featuring The Sex Pistols, The Stranglers, Hollywood Brats, The Slits, The Flying Lizards and Devo, amongst others.)